 - Nothing Is Scarier: Much of the film runs on this.

-- Oh Crap: A particularly chilling version happens towards the end, when Claire realises that Norman most certainly did not dial 911.
+- Oh Crap!: A particularly chilling version happens towards the end, when Claire realizes that Norman most certainly did not dial 911.
 Later, during the climax, Norman has one when the very dead Madison tilts her head towards him.